kperkins411/MXNet-Chest-XRay-Evaluation/README.md

+# Mxnet - Deep Learning analysis of Chest XRays
-# Mxnet port of tensorflow repo found at ayush1997/Xvision using Resnet-50
+(port and enhancement of tensorflow repo found at ayush1997/Xvision using Resnet-50)

 Chest Xray image analysis using **Deep Learning** and  exploiting **Deep Transfer Learning** technique using MxNet.